learnapollo/learnapollo/content/tutorial-react/react-01.md

 ## Introduction

-If you signed up with GitHub, should have received your own `pokedex-react`.
-Alternatively, clone the [repository from GitHub](https://github.com/learnapollo/pokedex-react).
+Sign up with GitHub to receive your own `pokedex-react` here:

 <!-- __DOWNLOAD_REACT__ -->